alexfru/SmallerC/readme.txt

 invokes the core compiler, the assembler, and the linker and supports options similar to those of gcc).

+There's no decent preprocessor in Smaller C as of now, but the compiler driver can invoke gcc (or gcc.exe) for preprocessing if instructed.

 The standard C library is work-in-progress and it's close to completion.

 See the Wiki for more up-to-date details: